 - Threonine – is a part of fundamental proteins that helps regulate the functions of many other proteins and enzymes, including the insulin release in the body.
 It also helps maintain the connective tissue’s elasticity and keeps the muscles strong.
 When deficient it can cause decreased food intake and weight loss, cerebellar dysfunction, tremors, and incoordination.
 Cat food should contain 0.73% Threonine per kilogram.

-- Tryptophan – Tryptophan is creating Niacin which is important for the production of the hormone Serotonin, which naturally helps reduce aggression and stress in cats, and controls your furbaby’s moods and sleep.
-Without a diet containing Tryptophan, your cat will feel drowsy and light-headed, weak and lacking coordination, can have headaches, dry mouth, heartburn, blurred vision, vomiting, diarrhea, and even sexual problems.
-The needed amount in cat food is 0.25% per kg of diet, advised by AAFCO.
+- Tryptophan – Tryptophan is creating Niacin which is important for the production of the hormone Serotonin, which naturally helps reduce aggression and stress in cats, and controls your furbaby’s moods and sleeps.
+Without a diet containing Tryptophan, your cat will feel drowsy and light-headed, weak, and lacking coordination, and can have headaches, dry mouth, heartburn, blurred vision, vomiting, diarrhea, and even sexual problems.
+The needed amount in cat food is 0.25% per kg of diet, as advised by AAFCO.

 - Linoleic Acid and Arachidonic Acid – are both essential Omega-6 fatty acids that can not be synthesized by cats and are taken from eating animal tissues.
 Linoleic Acid (LA) is found in the skin and coat of your cat improving their quality and also making the fur more water-resistant.
 Arachidonic Acid (AA)is incorporated into all cell membranes and aids the management of inflammatory conditions.
-Without them, cats will not grow normally, have skin and coat abnormalities and reproductive problems.
-Their recommended amounts by AAFCO in cat food are 0.5% of LA per kg and respectively 0.02% AA per kg of diet.
+Without them, cats will not grow normally and have skin and coat abnormalities and reproductive problems.
+The recommended amounts by AAFCO are 0.5% of LA per kg and respectively 0.02% AA per kg of diet.

 - Phosphorus – A mineral necessary in the regulation of many critical metabolic processes in the body such as muscle and nerve activity.
 It also bonds with Calcium in the formation of healthy bones and teeth.
 When deficient, Phosphorus can cause poor appetite, weight loss, muscle weakness, and lethargy.
 The recommended amount regulated by AAFCO is 0.8% per kg of food.